postmanlabs/labs-docs/_posts/01_postman/10_mock_servers/2017-05-04-setting_up_mock.md

 ### Setting up the mock

-Developers can mock a request and response in Postman before sending the actual request or setting up a single endpoint to return the response.
+Developers can mock a request and response in Postman before they send the actual request or set up a single endpoint to return the response.

-Establishing an [example](/docs/postman/collections/examples) during the earliest phase of API development requires clear communication between team members and aligns their expectations, which means developers and testers can get started more quickly.
+An [example](/docs/postman/collections/examples) in the earliest phase of API development requires clear communication, which is instrumental to align expectations among team members.
+When communication is clear and expectations are aligned, developers and testers can start more quickly.

 You can create a mock in several ways: